MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Introduction

 \section{Introduction}

-Few-shot action recognition aims to quickly learn new action categories using limited labeled samples.
-Compared with general action recognition, the main distinction of few-shot action recognition lies in the extremely small amount of labeled data in each task and the variety of task types.
-Therefore, few-shot action recognition requires models to possess the ability to quickly transfer between different tasks, making this work extremely difficult.
-Previous methods ~\cite{cao2020few, zhu2018compound, zhang2020few, perrett2021temporal, thatipelli2022spatio, xing2023revisiting, wang2022hybrid, li2022hierarchical, huang2022compound} mainly used metric-based framework and episode training to solve the transfer to new classes.
-However, despite the short training time for each task, it requires a large amount of training on similar tasks to enable the model to have strong generalization capabilities across various tasks.
-Therefore, relying solely on the above solutions still requires the model to spend much time training on different datasets, which somewhat hinders its application in industry.
+\IEEEPARstart{F}{ew-shot} action recognition (FSAR) aims to quickly learn new action categories using limited labeled samples.
+Unlike conventional action recognition (AR)~\cite{li2023spatio, wang2022learning, wang2023actionclip, wang2016temporal, tong2022semi, wang2021multi, gao2020pairwise, xu2019semisupervised, chen2017deep}, FSAR is characterized by the extremely limited amount of labeled data available for each task and the wide variety of distinct task types.
+Therefore, FSAR necessitates the development of models capable of swiftly adapting to different tasks, making this endeavor exceptionally challenging.
+Previous approaches~\cite{cao2020few, zhu2018compound, zhang2020few, perrett2021temporal, thatipelli2022spatio, xing2023revisiting, wang2022hybrid, li2022hierarchical, huang2022compound, wang2023task, liu2022multidimensional, ji2023semantic} mainly focused on metric-based meta-learning paradigm and episode training to facilitate the transfer to new classes.
+However, relying solely on this paradigm still requires the model to spend much time training on different datasets, which somewhat hinders its application in the industry.